rexfordkelly/js-mini-bootcamp-1/1-foundations-of-programming/README.md

    ```js
    5 / 4 - 13
    ```
+   Notice that the order of presedence, the division happend before, the subtraction.
    ```js
    5000 * 234
    ```
    ```js
    1073 / 57 + 200
    ```
+   Again, [PEMDAS](https://en.wikipedia.org/wiki/Order_of_operations) determins the order of operations.

 2. Why are the values produced by the following two expressions different?
 What are they?